eclipse-threadx/getting-started/STMicroelectronics/STM32L4_L4+/readme.md

 * Install a set of embedded development tools for programming the STM DevKit in C
 * Build an image and flash it onto the STM DevKit
-* Use Azure CLI to create and managed Azure IoT resources that the STM DevKit will connect to
+* Use Azure CLI to create and manage an Azure IoT hub that the STM DevKit will securely connect to
-* Use Azure IoT Explorer to view properties, view device telemetry, and invoke cloud-to-device methods
+* Use Azure IoT Explorer to view properties, view device telemetry, and call cloud-to-device (c2d) methods

 ## Prerequisites